-Parent/Guardian: the official caregiver of a minor child, including but not limited to mother, father, stepparent, grandparent, or court-appointed guardian, including DHS workers and/or group home employees as identified at time of admission or amended in writing thereafter; or an emancipated minor (proof of which is required).
+Parent/Guardian: the official caregiver of a minor child, including but not limited to mother, father, stepparent, grandparent, or court-appointed guardian, including DHS workers and group home employees as identified at the time of admission or amended in writing thereafter; or an emancipated minor (proof of which is required).

-Staff: Any person employed by or volunteer at Esperanza Cyber Charter School.
+Staff: Any person employed by or volunteer of Esperanza Cyber Charter School.

-PowerSchool: The student information system housing all student related data.
+PowerSchool: The student information system housing all student-related data

-In school suspension (ISS): The student is temporarily blocked from attending live lessons, school-issued chat and email features are temporarily disabled from peer-to-peer contact, and all internet access allows only school-related sites.
+In-school suspension (ISS): The student is temporarily blocked from attending live lessons.
+School-issued chat and email features are temporarily disabled from peer-to-peer contact, and all internet access allows only school-related sites.
 Communication with teachers and staff is still allowed.
-School work is expected to be completed during the suspension period.
-This action is also referred to as the 'penalty box' as students are restricted to certain access/features but are still expected to attend school.
+Schoolwork is expected to be completed during the suspension period.
+This action is also called the 'penalty box' as students are restricted to certain access/features but are still expected to attend school.

-Out of school suspension (OSS): The student is suspended from attending the School or and any school events, and all internet/computer access is blocked.
+Out of school suspension (OSS): The student is suspended from attending the School or any school events, and all internet/computer access is blocked.
 Students will not be able to complete school work during the suspension period.